 If an if-directive token is matched during tokenization, text is recursively tokenized until a corresponding else-directive or endif-directive.
-If the compilation environment defines the associated ident-text (for example, by using the command line option -define), the token stream includes the tokens between the if-directive and the corresponding else-directive or endif-directive.
+If the evaluation of the associated if-expression-text when parsed as an if-expression is true in the compilation environment defines (where each ident-text is evaluated according to the values given by command line options such as -define), the token stream includes the tokens between the if-directive and the corresponding else-directive or endif-directive.
 Otherwise, the tokens are discarded.
 The converse applies to the text between any corresponding else-directive and the endif-directive.